YawenLiang0629/YawenLiang0629.github.io/_pages/about.md

 # Research Experience
-- *2024.03-Present*, *Power Electronics Interfaces for the Powertrain Integration of Hybrid Battery Packs*
+- *2023.12-Present*, *Power Electronics Interfaces for the Powertrain Integration of Hybrid Battery Packs*
   Supervised by **Dr. Gautham Ram Chandra Mouli** and **Prof. Dr. Pavol Bauer**,

-  - Proposed a hybrid battery pack concept using two battery cell types to increase both energy and power densities, achieving a 15.6% weight reduction for a short-range eVTOL compared with a single-cell-type configuration.
+  - Proposed a hybrid battery pack concept using two battery cell types to increase both energy and power densities, achieving a 15.6% weight reduction for a short-range electric vertical takeoff and landing (eVTOL) compared with a single-cell-type design.
-  - Designed the powertrain architecture of eVTOL based on the partial power processing (PPP) structure and selected the dual-active-bridge (DAB) topology for the isolated DC/DC converter in the PPP structure.
+  - Designed the eVTOL powertrain architecture using a partial power processing (PPP) structure.
+Compared multiple topologies and selected the DAB topology for the isolated DC/DC converter in the PPP structure.
-  - Validated the PPP design on an \SI{8}{\kilo\watt} prototype, achieving higher system efficiency than a full-power-rated architecture (peak: 98.87%) and a 60% reduction in converter size.
+  - Validated the PPP design on an 8 kW prototype, achieving higher system efficiency than a full-power-rated architecture (peak: 98.87%) and a 60% reduction in converter size.

+ - *2023.12-Present*, *ZVS- and Current-Stress-Optimized Modulation for Dual-Active-Bridge Converters*
+  Supervised by **Dr. Gautham Ram Chandra Mouli** and **Prof. Dr. Pavol Bauer**,

-  - Developed a triple-phase-shift (TPS) modulation strategy for the isolated DC/DC converter (dual-active-bridge, DAB) to achieve all-switch zero voltage switching (ZVS) and reduce current stress across full voltage and load ranges, further improving efficiency.
+  - Developed a triple-phase-shift (TPS) modulation strategy for the dual-active-bridge (DAB) to achieve all-switch zero voltage switching (ZVS) and reduce current stress across full voltage and load ranges, to improve efficiency.
-  - Performed hands-on measurements to validate efficiency improvements on a 6 kW DAB prototype, achieving up to 4.2% higher efficiency compared with minimum current stress TPS, with a peak efficiency of 97.88%.
+  - Built and experimentally validated efficiency improvements on a SiC MOSFET-based 6 kW DAB prototype under varying voltage and load conditions, achieving up to 4.2% higher efficiency compared with minimum current stress TPS, with a peak efficiency of 98.43%.
+  - Performed analytical loss breakdown calculations and compared the results with measured efficiency

   - Circuit diagram of DAB converter and experiment setup:
 <p align="center">
   <img src="images/DAB Diagram.png" alt="DAB Diagram" width="35%">